DavidDanielz/Highest-Grossing-Films-US-Canada-Web-Scraping-Python-Tableau/README.md

-# List Highest Grossing Films In US And Canada
+# List of Highest Grossing Films In The United States And Canada
 # ![Python](https://img.shields.io/badge/python-blue?logo=python&logoColor=white) ![VS Code](https://img.shields.io/badge/VS%20Code-blue?logo=visual-studio-code&logoColor=white) ![Excel](https://img.shields.io/badge/Excel-217346?logo=Microsoft%20Excel&logoColor=white) ![Tableau](https://img.shields.io/badge/Tableau-005F99?logo=Tableau&logoColor=white)

-## Overview!
+## Project Overview
-This project analyzes the highest-grossing films in the United States and Canada, focusing on box office earnings, genre trends, and director impact.
-Data was scraped, cleaned, and analyzed, with the final insights presented in an interactive Tableau dashboard.
+This project explores the highest-grossing films in the United States and Canada, analyzing key metrics such as box office earnings, genre trends, and the impact of directors on box office success.
+The project involves web scraping to extract data, cleaning and preprocessing the data, and presenting the final insights through a comprehensive Tableau dashboard.

+## Key Skills Demonstrated
+- Data Scraping: Automated the extraction of data from a web source using Python.
+- Data Cleaning: Refined and improved data quality by cleaning and organizing the dataset in Excel.
+- Data Visualization: Created an interactive Tableau dashboard to highlight key insights in box office trends.

 ## Important Note
-The analysis is based on data compiled in July 2024.
-As movie earnings and industry data are subject to change, the results and insights may differ if the data is updated.
-This project reflects the data's state as of the time of compilation.
+This analysis was based on data compiled in July 2024.
+As box office earnings and industry data evolve, the insights presented in this project may not reflect future updates or adjustments.

 ### Step 1: Data Scraping with Python
 * Importing Libraries: Utilized pandas for data manipulation and lxml for HTML parsing.